BestReviews is reader-supported and may earn an affiliate commission. Details

 Pillows offer excellent head and neck support, making them great for back, stomach, and side sleepers alike.
 Stuffed with a polyester blend fiber that mimics the softness of down without potential skin and allergy conflicts.

 These pillows regain shape and size quickly, but become quite flat during use.

 Filled with Canadian white down that provides both softness and support.
 Shell is made of 100% cotton with 500 thread count for a silky soft feel.
-Available in firm, medium and soft support.
-Comes in a choice of 3 sizes and in singles or packs of 2 pillows.
+Available in firm, medium, and soft support.
+Comes in a choice of 3 sizes.

 May have a strange smell when it arrives that takes a while to fade.
 Price falls on the higher end of the scale.

 Pack of 2 pillows with fluffy fill that's easy to adjust.
 Covers are made with 250-thread count fabric that's cooling and breathable.
 Pillows can be placed in the washer and dryer for simple care.
 Choice of queen and king sizes.

 Pillows may lose their shape and flatten out a bit after sleeping on them for several months.

 The inner layer is generously stuffed with 95% feather and 5% down making it very comfortable.
 The outer layer is stuffed with down-like microfiber to provide a soft barrier that prevents feathers from pricking through pillows.